ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 The best 2 solutions I use are:

 1. Dependency Injection for service-wide dependencies like `logger` and `sql.DB`
-2. Explicitly define input parameters.
-Use the `Builder` pattern if there is a complex or large set of related inputs required.
+2. Explicitly define input parameters

 Let's walk through the same example with our `logger` and go through some alternatives.